 Wooden Crate Instructions:

 1. Measure and cut your boards:

 - (4) 18 inch long 1×2

 I had too much fun looking around my house for different things to fill up the crate with.
 My original plan was to use the hydrangeas I dried but my husband threw them out because them were dead.
-Yep… moving on.
-I had picked up a bunch of fake green hydrangeas so I pulled those apart and surrounded the three milk glass vases with the smaller bunches.
+Instead I used some fake green hydrangeas, I pulled them apart and surrounded the three milk glass vases with the smaller bunches.

 I kept the hydrangeas but swapped out the milk glass for a teapot, sugar bowl and creamer set I picked up at a garage sale this summer.

 One more with the hydrangeas, this time I filled crate up with the chalk painted fruit I fancied up last fall.
 I find something unsettling about super shiny fruit.

 I call this autumn explosion.
 I pulled out the hydrangeas (the cat promptly knocked them on the floor and them Mary pulled them to pieces) put the milk glass back, tucked in a few stalks of fake leaves and dropped in a few fake gourds I had left over from the witchy wreath.

 Don’t forget to PIN this to your DIY or Fall Crafts Board!
 Check out my Autumn page for more ideas or start here: